Dennis O'Keefe

-Dennis O'Keefe (born Edward Vanes Flanagan, Jr., March 29, 1908 – August 31, 1968) was an American actor and screenwriter.
+Dennis O'Keefe (born Edward Vance Flanagan; March 29, 1908 – August 31, 1968) was an American actor.

 Early years

-Born in Fort Madison, Iowa, O'Keefe was the son of Edward Flanagan and Charlotte Flanagan, Irish vaudevillians working in the United States.
-As a small child, he joined his parents' act and later wrote skits for the stage.
+O'Keefe was born in Fort Madison, Iowa as Edward Vance Flanagan, the son of Edward J. Flanagan and Charlotte Flanagan (née Ravenscroft), both vaudevillians of Irish descent.
+He was raised a Roman Catholic.
+As a small child, O'Keefe joined his parents' act and later wrote skits for the stage.
 He attended the University of Southern California but left midway through his sophomore year after his father died.

 Career

 O'Keefe continued his father's vaudeville act for several years after the father's death.
 He started in films as an extra in 1931 and appeared in numerous films under the name Bud Flanagan.
-After a small but impressive role in Saratoga (1937), Clark Gable recommended O'Keefe to Metro-Goldwyn-Mayer, which signed him to a contract in 1937 and renamed him Dennis O'Keefe.
+After his role in Saratoga (1937), Clark Gable recommended O'Keefe to Metro-Goldwyn-Mayer, which signed him to a contract in 1937 and renamed him Dennis O'Keefe.

 His film roles were bigger after that, starting with The Bad Man of Brimstone (1938) opposite Wallace Beery, and the lead role in Burn 'Em Up O'Connor (1939).

-O'Keefe left MGM around 1940 but continued to work in mostly lower budget productions.
-He often played the tough guy in action and crime dramas, but was also known as a comic actor as well as a dramatic lead.
+He left MGM around 1940 but continued to work in mostly low-budget productions.
+He often played the tough guy in action and crime dramas, but was known as a comic actor as well as a dramatic lead.
 He gained great attention with a showy role in The Story of Dr Wassell and became a comedy star.
 He expressed interest in expanding into direction.
 In the mid-1940s, he was under a five-year contract to Edward Small.
 O'Keefe starred in film-noir classics such as T-Men and Raw Deal, both directed by Anthony Mann.
 In a 1946 newsreel following Howard Hughes' calamitous plane wreck into a neighbor's Beverly Hills house, O'Keefe can be seen walking through the home inspecting the damage.

 In 1950, O'Keefe starred in the radio program T-Man on CBS.
 Also in the 1950s, he did some directing and wrote mystery stories.
-During the 1950s, O'Keefe made guest appearances as himself, or in acting roles, on a episodes of a number of television series, such as the legal drama Justice, the variety show The Ford Show, Studio 57, the anthology series Climax! and others.
-In 1957 he was to be the permanent host of Suspicion, an anthology TV series in which ten episodes were produced by Alfred Hitchcock.
-After two episodes he left the series and was not replaced.
-From 1959-1960, he was the star of the CBS Television situation comedy, The Dennis O'Keefe Show.
+During the 1950s, O'Keefe made guest appearances as himself, or in acting roles, on episodes of a number of television series, such as Justice, The Ford Show, Studio 57, and Climax!.
+In 1957, he was to be the permanent host of Suspicion, an anthology TV series in which 10 episodes were produced by Alfred Hitchcock.
+After two episodes, he left the series and was not replaced.
+From 1959 to 1960, he was the star of The Dennis O'Keefe Show.

-O'Keefe's Broadway credits include Never Live Over a Pretzel Factory (1964) and Never Too Late.
+His Broadway credits include Never Live Over a Pretzel Factory (1964) and Never Too Late.

-O'Keefe wrote under the pen name Jonathan Ricks.
+O'Keefe wrote screenplays under the pen name Jonathan Rix in the late 1940s and 1950s, and then as Al Everett Dennis in the 1960s.
 His Don't Pull Your Punches was produced by Warner Bros.
 In 1947, he was working on plans to co-produce and act in Drawn Sabers, another of his stories.
 He also wrote and directed Angela.